zenml-io/zenml/docs/book/component-gallery/model-deployers/bentoml.md

 endpoints into the cloud.
 It is a command line tool that provides a simple interface to manage your BentoML bundles.

-The bentoctl CLI provides list of opetors which are plugins that interact with cloud services, some of these operators are:
+The bentoctl CLI provides list of operators which are plugins that interact with cloud services, some of these operators are:

 * [AWS Lambda](https://github.com/bentoml/aws-lambda-deploy)
 * [AWS SageMaker](https://github.com/bentoml/aws-sagemaker-deploy)